andygrove/andygrove/README.md

 ### Open Source

 - I am a PMC member of [Apache Arrow](https://github.com/apache/arrow/), where I donated the initial Rust implementation and later donated the DataFusion query engine.
-- I believe that Rust and Apache Arrow together provide a great foundation for distributed systems and I created [Ballista Distributed Compute](https://github.com/ballista-compute/ballista) platform to demonstrate the possibilities.
+- I believe that Rust and Apache Arrow together provide a great foundation for distributed systems and I created the [Ballista Distributed Compute](https://github.com/ballista-compute/ballista) platform to demonstrate the possibilities.

 ### Hobbies